-BIOS Error POST (Beep) Codes
+A.1 BIOS Error POST (Beep) Codes

-During the POST (Power-On Self-Test) routines, which are performed upon each system boot, errors may occur.
+During the POST (Power-On Self-Test) routines, which are performed each time the system is powered on, errors may occur.

-Non-fatal errors are those which, in most cases, allow the system to continue to boot.
-These error messages normally appear on the screen.
+Non-fatal errors are those which, in most cases, allow the system to continue the boot-up process.
+The error messages normally appear on the screen.

-Fatal errors will not allow the system to continue with bootup.
+Fatal errors are those which will not allow the system to continue the boot-up procedure.
 If a fatal error occurs, you should consult with your system manufacturer for possible repairs.

 These fatal errors are usually communicated through a series of audible beeps.
-The numbers on the fatal error list correspond to the number of beeps for the corresponding error.
+The numbers on the fatal error list (on the following page) correspond to the number of beeps for the corresponding error.
+All errors listed, with the exception of Beep Code 8, are fatal errors.